-George Smith, one of the Navajo code talkers, who helped the U.S. military outfox the Japanese during World War II, by sending messages in their obscure language, has died, the President of the Navajo Nation said on November 2, 2012.
+George Smith, one of the Navajo code talkers who helped the U.S. military outfox the Japanese during World War II by sending messages in their obscure language, was confirmed to have died by the President of the Navajo Nation on 2nd November 2012.

 Prior to filming, most of the principal cast joined a core group of sixty-two extras for boot camp, where they endured a week of rigorous military training as World War II Marines.
 The production received assistance from the Department of Defense, which made Kaneohe Marine Corps Base available for the actor's basic training.
 Under the tutelage of Sergeant Major James D. Dever (a retired twenty-five-year veteran of the Marine Corps) and his active-duty Marine instructors, the cast learned how to walk, talk, and think like Marines.

 Weapons Coordinator Robert "Rock" Galotti amassed over five hundred vintage World War II-era firing weapons, and seven hundred rubber replica weapons for the film from private collectors and prop houses.
 Also featured moving across battlefields, are vintage Sherman tanks, their smaller Stuart brethren, and Japanese Hago tanks.

 Nicolas Cage actually learned to speak Najavo fluently for his part, despite the fact that his character in the film does not.
 Cage later said that he did it to better understand the script, but John Woo maintained that Cage had misunderstood the character for which he had been cast.